Squatting: Latin America and the Caribbean

-Colombia

 The Colombian Constitution of 1991 states that housing is a universal human right.
 In 2010, Colombia was the country with the second most internally displaced people in the world, at an estimated 4 million.
 This was the result of an extended civil conflict between rebels, paramilitaries, cocaine traders and the state, which left 40% of rural land without legal title.
 In the capital Bogotá, squatting has traditionally not been the main technique for land acquisition; people tend to purchase land legally and then subdivide or develop it illegally, creating "pirate neighbourhoods".
 In 1970, 45.9% of Bogotá's population lived in these pirate neighbourhoods, as compared to 1.1% who were squatting.

-Haiti

-Following the Haitian Revolution (1791–1804), squatters acquired smallholdings across the country.
+Following the Haitian Revolution (1791–1804), squatters in Haiti acquired smallholdings across the country.
 Cité Soleil was founded in 1958 to house workers, then grew rapidly to 80,000 people in the 1980s and 400,000 people in the 1990s.
 It became the largest slum in Haiti, housing people displaced from other areas.
 There is little infrastructure and the area frequently becomes flooded.
 Following the 2010 Haiti earthquake, 1.5 million people were displaced.
 One year later, 100,000 squatters had left the aid camps and were occupying land next to an official camp called Corail.

-Nicaragua

-In Nicaragua, squatting occurred after 1972 Nicaragua earthquake.
-Squatters in Nicaragua were dominated by earthquake victims.

 Oceania

-Australia
+On island nations such as Fiji, Kiribati and Samoa, informal settlements are known as squatter settlements.
+Unlike most Pacific Island countries, it is possible to sell or buy customary land in Kiribati.
+Zoning laws are not implemented by the government and not widely recognised by local people.
+On the island of Kiritimati, squatters live in both villages and on old Burns Philp copra plantations.
+On Rarotonga, the largest island in Cook Islands, three informal settlements are inhabited by people from Manihiki, Penrhyn and Pukapuka.
+The 3,000 dwellers are known as squatters although they have permission to live on the customary land.

 In the 19th century, the British government claimed to own all of Australia and tried to control land ownership.
 Wealthy farmers of livestock claimed land for themselves and thus were known as squatters.
 This type of squatting is covered in greater detail at Squatting (Australian history).
 During the late 1940s the squatting of hundreds of empty houses and military camps, forced federal and state governments to provide emergency shelter during a period when Australians faced a shortage of more than 300 000 homes.
-In more recent times, Australia has seen occupations in Canberra, Melbourne and Sydney.
+In more recent times, there have been Australian squats in Canberra, Melbourne and Sydney.
 The Aboriginal Tent Embassy was set up in 1972 and is a permanent protest occupation.
 The 2016 Bendigo Street housing dispute saw squatters successfully contesting road-building plans.
 The Midnight Star squat was used as a self-managed social centre in a former cinema, before being evicted after being used as a convergence space during the 2002 World Trade Organization meeting.

-Cook Islands

-On Rarotonga, the largest island in Cook Islands, three informal settlements are inhabited by people from Manihiki, Penrhyn and Pukapuka.
-The 3,000 dwellers are known as squatters although they have permission to live on the customary land.